Get

 It’s also more cost-effective to provide a mixture of the two—you won’t be spending a ton of money on solely wet food, and the wet food will last longer this way.

 Your cat will still need a complete and balanced diet of protein, fats, vitamins, and minerals, and it’s important to note it can be easy to overshoot how much to feed when mixing wet and dry kibble.
-If you have any concerns or questions, your vet can help you determine the best course of action for feeding your cat to ensure nutritional needs are being met when combining the two.
+If you have any concerns or questions, a vet can help you determine the best course of action for feeding your cat to ensure nutritional needs are being met when combining the two.

 Do Vets Recommend Wet Food Over Dry?